 Native to eastern North America, blueberries fit perfectly into zone 9 landscapes.
 The rabbiteye blueberry, Vaccinium ashei, can be found in river valleys in northern Florida and southeastern Georgia.
 In fact, there are at least eight native Vaccinium species found growing in the woods and swamps of Florida.
-Rabbiteye blueberries can be grown in zones 7-9 and can grow to over 10 feet (3 m.) in height.
+Rabbiteye blueberries can be grown in zones 7 to 9 and can grow to over 10 feet (3 m.) in height.

-Blueberries in zone 9 can be used in cluster plantings, as specimen plants or as hedges.
-They make a lovely addition to the landscape almost year round, with their delicate white flowers in the spring, their bright blue fruit during the summer and the changing colors of their foliage in the fall.
+Blueberries in zone 9 can be used in cluster plantings, as specimen plants, or as hedges.
+They make a lovely addition to the landscape almost year-round, with their delicate white flowers in the spring, their bright blue fruit during the summer, and the changing colors of their foliage in the fall.
 Another bonus for the gardener is their resistance to most diseases and insect pests.